-Every item we use or product we consume comes at a cost to our planet.
+Every item we use or product, and every product we consume, comes at a cost to our planet.
 Large amounts of natural resources and energy are consumed during production, and the waste associated with our consumption must somehow be absorbed.
-“Reduce, Reuse, Recycle” -- referred to as the three R’s -- is a simple strategy that each of us can apply to limit the extent of our impact on our planet.
+“Reduce, Reuse, Recycle” – referred to as the three Rs – is a simple strategy that each of us can apply to limit the extent of our impact on our planet.

 Preserve Natural Resources

 The planet's natural resources are finite.
-By applying the three R’s, it is possible to dramatically reduce the pressure we place on these resources.
-According to the U.S. Environmental Protection Agency, recycling 1 ton of paper saves the equivalent of 17 trees and 7,000 gallons of water, for example.
+By applying the three Rs, it is possible to dramatically reduce the pressure we place on these resources.
+For example, according to the U.S. Environmental Protection Agency, recycling 1 ton of paper saves the equivalent of 17 trees and 7,000 gallons of water.

 Conserve Natural Spaces

 Mining natural resources and large-scale farming are often detrimental to the natural areas where they occur.
 Reducing the demand for these resources can help to preserve natural spaces.

 The mining and refining of minerals and other natural resources and the manufacturing of consumer goods are energy-intensive processes.
 An example: According to the Ohio Department of Natural Resources, 20 times more energy is needed to make aluminum from bauxite ore than from recycled materials.
 So when you reuse household items instead of buying new ones, you limit the amount of new resources required and save a lot of energy.

 Reduce Greenhouse Gas Emissions

 A large portion of the energy consumed during the process of mining, refining and manufacturing comes from burning fossil fuels.
 Recycling half of your annual recyclable household waste saves 2400 pounds of carbon dioxide from being released into the atmosphere.
 Carbon dioxide is an important greenhouse gas linked to global warming concerns.